-Required: Warren, Michael W., et al. Bare bones: A survey of forensic anthropology.
-Kendall Hunt Publishing Company, 2011.
+Required: Warren MW et al. 2011 Bare Bones: A Survey of Forensic Anthropology.
+2nd edition.
+Kendall-Hunt Publishing.

-Any additional readings will be provided by the instructor and posted on Canvas.
+Additional readings will be provided by the instructor and posted on Canvas.
 Advanced warning will be given in class and via Canvas when these readings will be needed for class.